ChuanJ/JCPackage/README.md

 # JCPackage
 Adjust for positional and batch effects using ComBat function

+In this package, we will carefully compare the effects of positions and batches on your datasets.
+Then a appropriate correction order will be provided.

 You should provide the sample Sentrix information and the methylation levels in matrix file without NA file.
 The example files shown in the Data file.

 ## Install from GitHub: